 - If you chose to use a wooden dowel then make sure you mark both sides of it.
 Again once you’ve marked both end of the dowel take it out of your horse’s mouth and measure the distance between the markers.

 - To some extent using a tape measure is the easiest of these options.
 If your tape measure is made of cloth or soft plastic then you can simply place it in his mouth and see the measurements.

 - Bit Sizer – A new invention is the bit sizer, it uses the same method as measuring from inside the mouth.
 Most bit sizers are made from plastic and have a stopper at one end and measurements along the shank.
 You place the sizer in the horse’s mouth with the stopper against the outside of one cheek, then look at the other side to get the measurement.

-- Callipers – Some callipers can be quite expensive so I wouldn’t recommend buying then if you only want to measure one bit but if you already have a pair or have access to them then you can use this method.
-To measure with the callipers open them and place an arm on each side of the horse’s mouth, you can then measure between the arms to get the correct size.
+- Callipers – Some calipers can be quite expensive so I wouldn’t recommend buying them if you only want to measure one bit but if you already have a pair or have access to them then you can use this method.
+To measure with the calipers open them and place an arm on each side of the horse’s mouth, you can then measure between the arms to get the correct size.

 What type of bit do I need?

 There are a huge array of different bits these days depending on the requirements of both you and your horse, that said most bits will fall into one of three different types with the odd few not fitting into either:

 - Snaffle – By far the most popular type of the bit, especially in English riding.
 A snaffle bit is defined as a bit that only puts pressure on the mouth.